By Barbara Unger, Unger Consulting Inc.

 - Can nitrosamines be formed during the shelf life of the product?

-- How should tests be conducted by MAHs and manufacturers?
-The starting point for method development and validation can begin with the information available on the EDQM website.
+4. How should tests be conducted by MAHs and manufacturers?
+The starting point for method development and validation can begin with the information available on the European Directorate for the Quality of Medicines (EDQM) website.
 Firms should be aware that other nitrosamines may be formed beyond those that have been identified, so appropriately sensitive analytical methods must be developed, validated, and implemented.

-- What changes would be required to Marketing Authorizations?
+8. What changes would be required to Marketing Authorisations (MAs)?
 If nitrosamines are determined to be present, the MAH should identify remediation and seek input from the health authorities on the type of variation that should be submitted.
 The potential changes can be in the control strategy, the manufacturing process, or the drug substance specifications.
 Additional detail may be found in the Q&A document.

-- How will regulators ensure ongoing dialogue with industry?
+11. How will regulators ensure ongoing dialogue with industry?
 The EMA is planning to conduct a workshop on this topic before the end of 2019 and will invite industry and trade associations when a date has been identified.
+The Dec.
+20, 2019 update states that the EMA has established a network of experts across the EU, including the EDQM and the EC, to identify learning points from this “event” and determine how to prevent and be better prepared for similar situations in the future.

 - “Use of sodium nitrite (NaNO2), or other nitrosating agents, in the presence of secondary, tertiary amines or quaternary ammonium salts within the same or different process steps (if carryover can occur).